Psychology Schools in South Carolina

 Columbia, SC 29208

-Student Review: “The psychology program at USC was very research based and placed great emphasis on doing your own research.
-Therfore, my experience in the psychology progam allowed me to grow into the field of psychology with confidence.
+Student Review: “The psychology program at USC was very research-based and placed great emphasis on doing your own research.
+Therefore, my experience in the psychology program allowed me to grow into the field of psychology with confidence.
 At one point, we were asked to pair with a professor that interested you and conduct a psychological research study.
 This was helpful for me to get into a graduate study program.
 The psychology program at this university also allowed me to explore many areas of psychology which were not strictly related to my research interests.
-This broad expereince aimed to diversify all the psychology students.
+This broad experience aimed to diversify all the psychology students.
 This program also allowed us to learn from current graduate students who were teaching our introductory classes.” – Student at University of South Carolina

 1. National Center for Education Statistics College Navigator: https://nces.ed.gov/collegenavigator/

 2. Kiplinger’s Best Values in Public Colleges: https://www.kiplinger.com/tool/college/T014-S001-kiplinger-s-best-values-in-public-colleges/index.php

 3. The Princeton Review.
 The Best 382 Colleges, 2018 Edition.
 The Princeton Review, 2017.

 4. College Factual, Best Colleges Offering Degrees in Psychology (Nationwide): https://www.collegefactual.com/majors/psychology/rankings/top-ranked/#